wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Wallarm behavior:**

-Wallarm detects API abuse only if the filtering node has version 4.2 or above.
+Wallarm detects and mitigates the account takeover attacks only if it has the [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module enabled and properly configured.

 [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) detects bots performing a [credential cracking](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-007_Credential_Cracking.html) usually performed as a brute force attack on the critical endpoints or/and endpoints that are related to authentication and/or registration endpoints.
 The automatic threshold of acceptable behavior metrics is calculated based on legitimate traffic for 1 hour.

-**Remediation:**
+**Additional recommendations:**

-You may follow these recommendations:
+In addition to the protection measures performed by Wallarm, you may follow these recommendations:

 * Get familiar with the [OWASP description for automated threats](https://owasp.org/www-project-automated-threats-to-web-applications/) to web applications.
 * Use strong passwords.